-Student representatives serve two-year terms with SBE and are elected from the Washington Association of Student Councils (WASC).
+Student representatives serve two-year terms with SBE and are elected by the Association of Washington Student Leaders (AWSL) Student Steering Committee.
 The annual election rotation ensures equal representation from eastern and western Washington and that one junior and one senior fill SBE positions.
 Each spring a sophomore is elected to serve.
 Students from eastern Washington are selected in even-numbered years, with western Washington offering the nominee in odd-numbered years.2

 Qualified students must: